Can you imagine what life would be like without the World Wide Web?

 But ever since, the answers to the second question are seemingly endless.

-Thirty years ago, the World Wide Web was made available to the public, and, needless to say, the world hasn’t been the same.
+The World Wide Web was made available to the public 32 years ago, and, needless to say, the world hasn’t been the same.

 Who invented the World Wide Web?